CSC-IT-Center-for-Science/virta-otp-rest-api/README.md

 ## Development
 ### Running in development mode
 `$ sh gradlew bootRun`

 ### Building executable jar
 `$ sh gradlew build`

 Artifact is located in path:

 `build/libs`

+## Releasing
+Making a release means that current branch is tagged and pushed to remote.

+`$ sh gradlew release`

+More information about release plugin can be found from [axion-release-plugin](http://axion-release-plugin.readthedocs.io/en/latest/index.html) documentation.

 ## Install
 1. Copy builded executable jar to server.